Home Warranty Options: A Complete Guide to Your Coverage Choices

 Are home warranties worth it for newer homes?

 For brand-new homes, a home warranty may provide limited additional value because builder warranties typically cover structural defects for up to 10 years and manufacturer warranties cover new appliances and systems.
-However, once those factory and builder warranties begin to expire — usually starting around year 2 to 3 — a home warranty starts to make more financial sense.
-Understanding the difference between builder and home warranties is key before making a decision.
+Once those factory and builder warranties begin to expire, usually starting around year 2 to 3, a home warranty starts to make more financial sense.
+Reviewing your home warranty payout limits is essential before making a decision.

 How do I know which add-ons are worth purchasing?

 Add-ons are worth purchasing when the cost of a failure significantly exceeds the annual add-on premium.
-For example, a pool pump replacement can cost $500–$1,500, while pool/spa coverage runs about $180/year — a strong value proposition.
+For example, a pool pump replacement can cost $500 to $1,500, while pool/spa coverage runs about $180 to $300 per year, which is a strong value proposition.
 On the other hand, if you don't have a pool, septic system, or well pump, skip those add-ons entirely.
 Always check the payout cap for each add-on to ensure the coverage limit reflects real repair costs in your area.

 Can I use a home warranty instead of homeowners insurance?